 Churches can choose to affiliate with another Methodist denomination or be an independent congregation.
 Independence as a congregation comes with high risks.
 Being linked with a network (denomination) provides accountabilities, pastoral support, common missions etc.

 Change always means change.
 But, there are other Methodist denominations that are very similar to what the United Methodist Church has historically been so there are options that represent less disruption and more continuity.
-The Global Methodist Church, and the Free Methodist Church among others.
+The Global Methodist Church is the one under consideration that meets this criteria.

 Who gets to make this decision?

-All full members would be invited to participate in a church conference and vote.
+All full members participate in a church conference and vote on Sunday March 26, 2023 at 4pm.
 The vote will require a 2/3 majority of all members present and voting.

 What is the process for disaffiliation from the UMC?